zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/SparklineSeriesItemHighlight.md

     ?>

 ### opacity
-The opacity of the highlighted points.
+The opacity of the highlighted points.** Applicable to pie series. **

 #### Returns
 `\Kendo\Dataviz\UI\SparklineSeriesItemHighlight`